Security settings

 CSP settings

-If the application works with sensitive user data (e.g. personal photos), we recommend increasing its security with CSP settings.
-File Uploader uses Blob URLs for on-the-flight generated images and the stylesheets in some cases, so don't forget to add blob: source into the CSP settings:
+If your application handles sensitive user data (e.g., personal photos), we recommend enhancing its security through CSP settings.
+The File Uploader uses Blob URLs for on-the-fly image generation and stylesheets in some cases.
+Consequently, remember to add blob: as a source in the CSP settings:

 <meta